How to build a social media strategy that works

 Start with goals, not posts

-Every effective social media strategy starts by answering one question: what is this for?
-Brand awareness, lead generation, customer service, sales, the goal shapes everything that follows.
-Skipping this step is why so much social media activity produces nothing measurable.
+A working social media strategy starts with one question: what is this for?
+Brand awareness, lead generation, customer service, or sales, the goal shapes every decision that follows.
+Skipping this step is the single biggest reason South African businesses post for months and see nothing come back.

 Goals should be specific enough to measure.
-"More leads" is better than "more engagement"; "50 enquiries a month from social" is better still.
-With a clear goal, every later decision, which platform, what content, how to measure, has an obvious answer.
-Without one, you are posting on hope.
+"More leads" beats "more engagement"; "50 enquiries a month from social" beats both because you can tell at month-end whether you hit it.
+A Pretoria law firm might set "10 consultation bookings a month," while a Cape Town clothing brand might set "R40,000 in monthly online sales attributed to Instagram."
+With a clear number, every later decision, which platform, what content, how to measure, has an obvious answer.
+Without one, you are posting on hope and calling it marketing.

 Know your audience and pick platforms to match

-Your audience determines which platforms matter, not the other way round.
-There is no point mastering TikTok if your customers are decision-makers on LinkedIn, or pouring effort into LinkedIn if you sell consumer products to a young audience on Instagram.
+Let your audience pick your platforms, not the other way round.
+There is no point mastering TikTok if your customers are decision-makers who only open LinkedIn, or pouring effort into LinkedIn if you sell consumer products to a young audience living on Instagram and TikTok.
+The platform is a means to reach people, not the goal itself.

-Define who you are trying to reach, age, interests, where they spend time online, then choose the one or two platforms where they actually are.
-Doing two platforms well almost always beats doing five badly.
-Platform choice driven by audience, not by what is trendy, is one of the biggest strategic decisions you make.
+Define who you are trying to reach in plain terms: age, location, what they buy, and where they spend time online.
+A butchery in Centurion targeting local families will find them on Facebook and WhatsApp; a design studio chasing corporate retainers will find them on LinkedIn; a skincare brand selling to women in their twenties will find them on Instagram and TikTok.
+Then commit to the one or two platforms where those people actually are.
+Doing two platforms well almost always beats doing five badly, because a thin presence spread across every network signals a business that is not really there.
+Platform choice driven by audience, not by what is trendy this quarter, is one of the biggest strategic decisions you make.

 Plan content around the audience and goal

-Content is where strategy becomes visible, and it should serve both the audience and the goal.
-The reliable approach balances content types so you are not only selling: useful or entertaining content that earns attention, and conversion-focused content that drives action.
+Plan content around the audience and the goal, not around whatever you feel like posting that week.
+The reliable approach balances a few content types so you are not only selling: useful or entertaining content that earns attention, and conversion-focused content that drives action.
+The four buckets below cover almost everything a South African small business needs to post.

 | Content type | Purpose | Example |